 Seeking a Master’s Degree in Public Health?

-When applying to a masters program to get a masters in public health, you need to follow the application process perfectly.
+When applying to a program to get a masters degree, you need to follow the application process perfectly.
 If you miss a step or skip over something, your application is probably going to be thrown out.
-You have to realize that these programs get thousands of applicants every year, and they can only pick so many people.
+You have to realize that masters in public health programs get thousands of applicants every year, and they can only pick so many people.
 Getting rid of people who did not follow the directions is an easy way to reduce the pile in a hurry.
 One thing that you will need to turn in is a packet of letters of recommendation saying that you would be right for the program.

 In many ways, this is a very frustrating part of the application process.
 What if you were not very close to your professors in undergrad?
 The fact that you do not know who to ask for a letter does not determine how smart you are or how easily you would pass your classes if you got in.
 What if you have been out of school for a decade.
 Are you really going to call up professors that you had ten years ago to see if they will help you when you decide to get an advanced degree?